HikariKnight/quickpassthrough/README.md

 A project to simplify setting up GPU passthrough on your Linux host for [QuickEMU](https://github.com/quickemu-project/quickemu)(vfio support not developed yet) and libvirt/virt-manager

-Currently this project works with systems using initramfs-tools, if you want support for systems using other initrd image builders like dracut, consider contributing!

 You can use it by simply running

 ```bash